 Consult With a Qualified New Jersey Criminal Defense Attorney About Your Options Today

 Experienced criminal defense attorney Adam M. Lustberg knows how to fight drug charges and can help you avoid possession of drug paraphernalia penalties.
-In order to minimize the damage that severe penalties can inflict upon your life and livelihood, he will build a strong defense strategy on your behalf.
-He understands how to challenge the prosecution’s evidence in order to get your charges dismissed or reduced if possible.
-Contact us today for a free consultation: (201) 880-5311.
+To minimize the damage that severe penalties can inflict upon your life and livelihood, attorney Lustberg can build a strong defense strategy on your behalf.
+He understands how to challenge the prosecution’s evidence in order to get your charges dismissed or reduced, if possible.
+Contact Lustberg Law Offices, LLC at (201) 880-5311 to schedule your free consultation today.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.